I wrote this blog post a few years ago for Father’s Day, and thought I would share it with you again.

 I was sitting on a long airplane ride yesterday with tears streaming down my cheeks.
 Listening to a touching Story Corps podcast episode about fathers triggered profound feelings of loss.

-I do know that I am luckier than most.
-I had a Dad who wrote numerous letters through his life and I saved over 100 of those missives that he diligently wrote to family and friends.
+I do know that I am luckier than many people.
+Aside from having a father who was my greatest cheerleader, I had a Dad who wrote numerous letters through his life to me and many others.
+I have saved over 100 of them.
 He was also a screenwriter and the entirety of his work is archived at The University of Wisconsin Center for Film and Theater Research.
+I have been there several times to read his many screenplays, notes, and correspondence and it is always a joy.

-Other letters remain tough to read today as Dad’s sadness and worry seep through the page like dark ink blots.
+Dad’s words helped me to navigate life from my teens through my 20’s and 30’s.Though I left NY at 18 for college and a career, I could always depend on these welcome gifts in my mailbox from St. Louis, to Amherst, Tallahassee, Cincinnati, and Atlanta.
+Other letters remain tough to read as Dad’s sadness and worry seep through the page like dark ink blots.
 He had a lot of tragedy in his life and his writing was an outlet for the emotions he couldn’t always express in his scripts or voice aloud.
+His letters didn’t escape this darkness.

 Excerpts from Dad’s letters